cobalthq/cobalt-api-docs/versions/v2/content/findings.md

 `at_KYKDAhZPXuQ4BW23g8i9QN` is the attachment ID.
 Users can use the attachment ID to locate the full attachment information by searching the `attachments` array in the finding response for an object with a matching ID.
 The attachment object includes a `download_url` field that can be used to download the attachment.

-### State

-- `new`: The finding has been created but not yet triaged.
-- `triaging`: The finding is being evaluated.
-- `need_fix`: The finding was deemed valid and a fix either is being developed or will be developed in the future.
-- `wont_fix`: The finding was deemed valid but immaterial or meaningless and will not be addressed.
-- `check_fix`: A fix has been applied and now is awaiting validation by the pentester.
-- `invalid`: The finding was rejected as not being a true vulnerability.
-- `carried_over`: The finding was carried over from a previous pentest.

 <aside class="notice">
 Remember - you can only request findings scoped to the organization specified in the <code>X-Org-Token</code> header.